 The Essential Herbal - By the Hearth is a 245 page book that compiles the very best of the first five years (2002 - 2006) from the magazine's fall and winter issues.
 Inside you'll find an array of crafting and gift instructions, recipes for cozy winter meals or holiday entertaining, herbal remedies, herbal lore, and much, much more.
 So much information that will make you feel a lot more comfortable in your garden and in your stillroom!
 You'll be making herbal preparations in no time at all.

-Our second 5 year compilation, featuring the years 2008 through 2012.
+Our second 5 year compilation.
 We distilled those years into one fabulous 450 page volume that is filled to the brim with the kind of information you're looking for.
 Seven chapters (Single Herbs, Gardens and Gardening, Crafting, Food and Drink, Medicine Making, Bath and Body, and Living Herbal) followed by a 10 page index, promise to make this book a classic.

 Healing Herbs - A Beginner's Guide to Identifying, Foraging, and Using Medicinal Plants by Tina Sams